-If you wish to delete your installation of CircleCI Server, please let us know first in case there are any specific, supplementary steps required for your installation.
-Below is our basic step by step guide to tearing down an installation of CircleCI Server that was made with Terraform:
+If you wish to delete your installation of CircleCI server v2.x, please let us know first in case there are any specific, supplementary steps required for your installation.
+Below is our basic step by step guide to tearing down an installation of CircleCI server v2.x that was made with Terraform:

 First you need to manually disable the termination protection on the Services machine from the AWS Management Console (If you set